 Heat can cause damage to all hair types, but it can be especially harmful for curls.
 Too much heat can cause dryness and premature breakage as well as impacting curl definition.
 Heat styling on a regular basis can also have an impact on your curl pattern and diminish shine.
 So whether you use a diffuser or a curling iron to enhance or even out your curls, it is imperative that you use a heat protectant to maintain the hair’s integrity.
-Prose makes staying protected easy by lacing many of their conditioners with heat-shielding ingredients such Wheat and Soy Amino Acids plus Arginine.
+Prose makes staying protected easy by lacing many of their conditioners with heat-shielding ingredients such as arginine.

 After shampooing and conditioning, finishing with a cool water rinse will help seal in the moisture from your conditioner, as well as close the hair’s outer layer (known as its cuticle), helping to minimize some of the moisture loss while also adding shine.
 Also, if you can tolerate it, shampooing in lukewarm (rather than very warm or hot) water will be gentler on your strands.
 The warmer the water, the more drying it is to your hair.